 Final Thought

-Every round is a stepping stone towards your career journey and passing them requires confidence, preparation, self-confidence and adaptability.
+Every round is a stepping stone towards your career journey, and passing them requires confidence, preparation, self-confidence and adaptability.

-Even if you don’t pass it, every interview is a set of knowledge to sharpen your skills and prepare yourself for next opportunity.
+Even if you don’t pass it, every interview is a set of knowledge to sharpen your skills and prepare yourself for the next opportunity.